Schedule a Workspace to Run with FME Flow Automations

 The canvas is where Triggers, Actions, and other components will be added to create an Automation workflow, similar to an FME workspace.
 For an in-depth look at automations, see Getting Started with Automations.

 The Next Action guides will be used in the next step to quickly add and configure action components.
-The guides can be disabled by opening the Menu and selecting Hide Guides, if desired.
+The guides can be disabled by opening the Menu and selecting Hide Guides.

 3. Set up a Schedule Trigger